 Semi-Annual Maintenance for Intensive Use:

-If the heat pump is used intensively, for instance, in cold climates where the system runs year-round, semi-annual maintenance may be necessary.
-This ensures the system continues to operate efficiently and helps detect any problems early.
+If the heat pump is used intensively, for instance, in cold climates where the system operates year-round, semi-annual maintenance may be necessary.
+This ensures that the system continues to operate efficiently and any issues are detected early.

 Filter Maintenance: